ontouchstart/cloudflare-page/src/chapter_wat.md

 You can see this module has `40` (`0x28`) bytes.

-Now let's shave a few more bytes off.
+Let's shave a few more bytes off.

 `chapter_wat/wat/r_module.wat`
 ```